ofolis/discord-sabacc/readme.md

 **Option 1 - For Usage Only**

 1. Install [Node.js](https://nodejs.org).
-2. Download the build ZIP file in [this project's latest release](https://github.com/ofolis/discord-sabacc/releases/latest) (not the source code).
+2. Download the build ZIP file in [the latest release](https://github.com/ofolis/discord-sabacc/releases/latest) for your system.
 3. Extract the folder somewhere on your machine.
 4. Rename the `.env.example` file to `.env`.
 5. Modify the `.env` file.
    1. Replace the `?` after `DISCORD_APPLICATION_ID=` with the value noted earlier.
    2. Replace the `?` after `DISCORD_BOT_TOKEN=` with the value noted earlier.
-6. Run `npm install --ignore-scripts --omit=dev` (using the command line).
+6. Run the executable file.

 **Option 2 - For Development & Usage**